codeforamerica/cityvoice/README.md

 #### Google Analytics

-In production, you may want to set up Google Analytics (hard-coded ID for now, so need to tinker) with the environment variable used as a flag:
+In production, you may want to set up Google Analytics with the environment variable used as a flag:

-    $ heroku config:set GOOGLE_ANALYTICS_ON=true
+    $ heroku config:set GOOGLE_ANALYTICS_ON=foo123

 #### Basic Authentication